 As mentioned earlier, this pain may be confused with a heart attack.
 However, in the case of a heart attack, there are usually other symptoms that will occur.

-“With a heart attack, the pain will radiate down your arm and you may also feel nausea, shortness of breath, dizziness, fainting, sweating, fatigue and an irregular heart rate,” Chapman said.
+“With a heart attack, the pain will radiate down your arm and you may also experience nausea or vomiting, shortness of breath, dizziness, fainting, sweating, fatigue and an irregular heart rate,” Chapman said.

 Call 911 if you are experiencing symptoms of a heart attack.
 Do not drive yourself to the emergency room.